 A formal thesis paper in the area of concentration is required.
 The thesis process begins at the beginning of the second year of the program with a proposal due in early/middle fall.
-A two-semester thesis writing seminar (UT 150 and UT 151) is strongly recommended with exemption only by advisor permission (see below).
-Instructions about the thesis including submission forms, are available on the Thesis & Final Project portion of this webpage: https://utsnyc.edu/academics/registrar/academic-resources/.
+A two-semester thesis writing seminar (UT 150 and UT 151) is strongly recommended with exemption only by advisor permission (see\ below).
+For instructions about the thesis including submission forms, visit the Thesis & Final Project portion of this webpage: https://utsnyc.edu/academics/registrar/academic-resources/.